finos/FDC3/docs/context/ref/Organization.md

 ---
 # `Organization`

-An entity that can be used when referencing private companies and other organizations where a specific intrument is not availabe or desired eg CRM and News workflows.
+An entity that can be used when referencing private companies and other organizations where a specific intrument is not availabe or desired e.g. CRM and News workflows.

+Notes:

+- It is valid to include extra properties and metadata as part of the organization payload, but the minimum requirement is for at least one specified identifier to be provided.

 ## Type